m3g/CellListMap.jl/docs/src/parallelization.md

 ### Preallocating the cell lists and cell list auxiliary arrays

 The arrays containing the cell lists can be initialized only once, and then updated.
 This is useful for iterative runs.
-Note that, since the list size depends on the box size and cutoff, if the box properties changes some arrays might be increased (never shrinked) on this update.
+Note that, since the list size depends on the box size and cutoff, if the box properties changes some arrays might be increased (never shrink) on this update.

 ```julia
 # Initialize cell lists with initial coordinates